Fitness Volt

 Written by Patrick Dale, PT, ex-Marine

-If you play sports, or even just want to be as physically capable as possible, muscle power is critical for optimal performance.
-Power is your ability to generate force quickly and is also known as explosive strength.
+Muscle power is critical for optimal performance in sports or if you want to be as physically capable as possible.
+Power is the ability to generate force quickly and is also known as explosive strength.

-To understand power, think about doing a heavy squat and a squat jump where you try and jump as high as you can.
-A heavy squat involves a whole lot of force, but that force is generated relatively slowly.
-If you’ve ever done a really heavy squat, you know that it can take several seconds to grind out a rep.
+To understand power, think about doing a heavy squat and a squat jump, where you try to jump as high as possible.
+A heavy squat involves a lot of force, but that force is generated relatively slowly.
+If you’ve ever done a really heavy squat, you know it can take several seconds to grind out a rep.

 In contrast, power is generated almost instantly.
 When you jump, you have to jump fast to break the pull of gravity and explode into the air.
 Try jumping slowly, and you’ll soon see that it’s not possible.
-The same is true for kicking, punching, throwing, and any other explosive activity.
+The same applies to kicking, punching, throwing, and other explosive activity.

 Lu Xiaojun